includable/trace-stack/README.md

 Note that it might take up to 20 minutes for the application to detect any newly added Lambda functions and start adding the tracing layer to them.

+### How much will this cost?

+We're only using the following AWS services:

+- AWS DynamoDB
+- AWS API Gateway
+- AWS Lambda

+This combo lets us pay only for our usage.
+For every invocation of your Lambdas, multiple calls will be made to the service, but these are quick and finish fast.

+Ultimately, costs will depend on the overall number of Lambda executions in your AWS account.